Metric Spaces of Arbitrary Finitely-Generated Scaling Group: Introduction

-In fact, specifying that $X_\Gamma$ is amenable is unnecessary.
-In one of the first papers on this topic \cite{Whyte}, Whyte proved that every quasi-isometry between non-amenable spaces is at finite distance from a bi-Lipschitz equivalence and therefore coarsely 1-to-1.
-Using similar techniques, he showed that every quasi-isometry is $k$-scaling for every $k$, so that the scaling group of a non-amenable space is $\R^+$ \cite{Whyte}.
-Whyte's result implies that, e.g., finite-index subgroup inclusion into a non-amenable group is finite distance from (bi-Lipschitz and hence) bijective regardless of index.

-On the contrary in the amenable setting, index $n\ge 2$ subgroup inclusion is never close to bi-Lipschitz.
-However, the inclusion will become close to BiLipschitz when composed with an ``n-to-1" self quasi-isometry as introduced by Dymarz in \cite{Dymarz1}.
-Dymarz used this idea to prove that certain wreath products are quasi-isometric, but not biLipschitz equivalent \cite{Dymarz2}.
-And recently Genevois and Tessera phrased a characterization of quasi-isometries between wreath products over finitely-presented one-ended groups in terms of scaling quasi-isometries between the base groups with specific scaling values \cite{GenevoisTessera1}.
-These results motivate our interest in the specific sets $S$ of real numbers that UDBG spaces can exhibit as scalings, rather than just isomorphism types of scaling groups.
+The spaces $N_\Gamma$ are far from being Cayley graphs.
+They do not necessarily have any isometries, and certainly do not have a transitive isometry group.
+They can however be taken to be bi-Lipschitz equivalent to graphs whose degree is finite, and bounded above by a function of the number of generators.

-Before the paper of Genevois and Tessera, this work phrased in terms of the Uniformly Finite Homology of Block and Weinberger \cite{BlockWeinberger}.
-In this point of view the scaling group arises more naturally, so while we will not use this approach in the sequel, here is a sketch of the correspondence.
+Although this paper will exclusively use Genevois and Tessera's formulation of scaling quasi-isometries, all of the work in \cite{Whyte, PapasogluWhyte, Dymarz1, Dymarz2} was phrased in terms of the Uniformly Finite Honology of Block and Weinberger \cite{BlockWeinberger}.
+These formulations are equivalent, and we sketch here the correspondence between the two.
 The uniformly finite homology provides a family of vector spaces as a quasi-isometry invariant to a UDBG space $X$.
-The group of self-quasi isometries $QI(X)$ (typically an intractable group to work with) therefore has a family of representations given by the induced maps on the various homology vector spaces.
+The group of self-quasi-isometries $QI(X)$ (typically an intractable group to work with) therefore has a family of representations given by the induced maps on the homology vector spaces.
 In the $0^{th}$ homology of an amenable space there is a nonzero fundamental class $[X]$.
 Scaling quasi-isometries are those with the fundamental class as an eigenvector, and the scaling group is the group of eigenvalues.
-Scaling maps $q:X\to Y$ between spaces are those for which $q_*[X]=k[Y]$, and the collection of such $k$ so that a $k$-scaling map $q:X\to Y$ exists is evidently invariant under multiplication by both $Sc(X)$ and $Sc(Y)$.
+Scaling maps $q:X\to Y$ between spaces are those for which $q_*[X]=\gamma[Y]$.
+In this setting, for instance, scaling quasi-isometries and the scaling group are both evidently groups under composition and multiplication respectively.
+In fact, one sees, e.g., that the collection of such $\gamma$ so that a $\gamma$-scaling map $q:X\to Y$ exists is evidently invariant under multiplication by both $Sc(X)$ and $Sc(Y)$.
 For more details on this viewpoint, see \cite{NowakYu}.